-I’ve shown off this egg before on tours and on Twitter, so I thought I’d write a blog answering some of the most frequently asked questions I’ve received about this object, as well as share some fun facts about the egg, the Alien movie and our collections.
+I’ve shown off this egg before on tours and on Twitter, so I thought I’d write a blog answering some of the most frequently asked questions I’ve received about this object, as well as share some fun facts about the egg, the Alien movies and our collections.

 Is that a real alien egg?

-Well it’s from the actual movie, if that’s what you mean.
+Well it’s from an actual movie, if that’s what you mean.
 Think of claustrophobic spaceships, nail-biting tension and, of course, Sigourney Weaver, and you’re on the right track.
 It is, however, just a prop egg, and was almost certainly not laid by an alien queen (though I won’t rule anything out until I have proof).
 If you’re looking for something that is actually from space, I suggest checking out our selection of meteorites.
 It’s out of this world.

 We also have a replica torso of a xenomorph (the extraterrestrial species in the films) in our collections that was used for promotional purposes.
 It’s incredibly creepy and scares me every time I go into the object stores.

 How many eggs were there?